 I grew up watching anime series during my childhood.
-I still remember about that one mouthwatering moment wherein my favorite character sits down to devour a delicious meal.
+I still remember that one mouthwatering moment wherein my favorite character sits down to devour a delicious meal.
 The food portrayed an appealing look that represents the art of Japanese cuisine often leaves me feeling hungry.
-One of the most commonly dish mentioned in anime is Japanese Curry or known as カレーライス ( karē raisu / curry rice).
+One of the most common dishes mentioned in anime is Japanese Curry or known as カレーライス ( karē raisu / curry rice).

 I actually have been wanting to make this Japanese curry by myself since a long time ago.
-However, I had this perception that making Japanese curry at home is difficult and time consuming.
-This all changed when I found out prepackage Japanese curry roux at supermarket.
-Following Japanese Chicken Curry recipe by Just One Cookbook, I successfully made my first attempt on Japanese curry.
+However, I had this perception that making Japanese curry at home is difficult and time-consuming.
+This all changed when I found out prepackage Japanese curry roux at the supermarket.

 Tips on Making Japanese Curry